BlasBenito/distantia/README.md

 ## Getting Started

 This section showcases several features of the package `distantia`.
-Please, check the **Articles** section for further details.
+Please check the **Articles** section for further details.

 ### Setup

-All heavy duty functions in `distantia` support parallelization via the [future](https://future.futureverse.org/) package.
+All heavy-duty functions in `distantia` support parallelization via the [future](https://future.futureverse.org/) package.
 However, due to the high efficiency of the C++ backend of `distantia`, parallel execution is only worth it for very large datasets and restricted permutation